-Information security policies are essential for tackling organisations’ biggest weakness: their employees.
+Information security policies and procedures are essential for tackling organisations’ biggest weakness: their employees.

-Everything an organisation does to stay secure, from implementing state-of-the-art technological defences to sophisticated physical barriers, relies on people using them properly.
-It only takes one employee opening a phishing email or letting a crook into the premises for a breach to occur.
+Everything an organisation does to stay secure, from implementing technological defences to physical barriers, is reliant on people using them properly.
+It only takes one employee opening a phishing email or letting a crook into the premises for you to suffer a data breach.

 Pretty much everyone uses passwords at home and at work to access secure information, so you’d think we’d all have the hang of it by now.

 Unfortunately, that’s not the case.
-Hacked passwords are among the most common causes of data breaches, and it’s hardly a surprise when people set weak passwords and crooks only need to buy a password-cracking machine that churns out ‘123456’ and ‘Password’ a few hundred times before they get their hands on some valuable company information.
+Hacked passwords are among the most common causes of data breaches, and it’s hardly a surprise when people set weak passwords such as ‘123456’ and ‘Password’.

 You might be better off encouraging employees to use a mnemonic, such as taking the first letter, as well as numbers and punctuation, from a memorable sentence.
 So, for example, ‘The old man caught the 15:50 train’ becomes ‘Tomct15:50t’.